 6.3 Termination of the Contract will not affect any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination.

 7.1 Leftfield reserves the right, where necessary, to sub-contract any part of the specified services to recognised suppliers and subject to the appropriate quality controls.

 8.1 All intellectual property rights in or arising out of or in connection with the Services (other than intellectual property rights in any materials provided by the Client), including recruiters’ and Participants’ details, are confidential and are owned by Leftfield.
-These details shall not be passed on to a third party without prior consent from Leftfield.
+These details shall not be passed on to a third party (including for the avoidance of doubt any client of the Client) without prior consent from Leftfield.
 The client must agree not to contact any recruiters or Participants not known to them after fieldwork has been completed.